Al-Hidaya Mosque massacre: Background

 Al-Hidaya is one of the biggest mosques in the Somali capital and is situated in the Huriwa District.
-In the years before the Ethiopian invasion it became a place of worship for adherents to Sufism, in particular the Tablighi Jamaat.
-The Tablighi were not involved in the largely Islamic insurgency that coalesced in early 2007, and at the time mosque also operated as a religious madrasa for children.
+In the years before the Ethiopian invasion it became a place of worship for adherents to the Hanafi school, in particular the Tablighi Jamaat.
+The Tablighis were not involved in the largely Islamic insurgency that coalesced in early 2007, and at the time mosque also operated as a religious madrasa for children.

 During the April 2008 Battle of Mogadishu, the most fierce clashes since the start of the year was raging between the Somali fighters and ENDF troops.
 Huriwa and neighboring districts were a focal point of the battles.
 As fierce fighting was underway in Huriwa during the 19th and 20 April, al-Hidaya came under deliberate artillery fire from Ethiopian forces.

 Massacre

 According to numerous witnesses, on Sunday April 20, Ethiopian troops stormed into the al-Hidaya mosque where there were more than 100 people present including many school children.
 Sheikh Hussein Ali, one of the clerics present, told BBC Somali that the Ethiopian army had fired at al-Hidaya with a barrage of mortars and then advanced on the mosque with tanks.
-The masjid's Imam and most senior leader, Sheikh Said Yahya, opened the mosques door in response to the soldiers knocking, and was killed by the Ethiopians.
+The masjid's Imam and most senior leader, Shaykh Sa'id Yahya, opened the mosques door in response to the soldiers knocking, and was killed by the Ethiopians.